razor-network/oracle-contracts/README.md

-# Razor network - Testnet Contracts
+# Razor network - Contracts

-These are the contracts for Razor network testnet.
+These are the contracts for Razor network.
 # Deployment

 1. Install truffle